Derv-OFlynn/Fallout3rdYear/1_CloudComputing/03 History of Distributed Systems.md

 <mark style="background: #BABD00;">UMTS</mark> - The Universal Mobile Telecommunications System (UMTS) is a third generation mobile
 cellular system for networks based on the GSM standard.

-<mark style="background: #BABD00;">Multiplexing</mark> (sometimes contracted to muxing) is a method by which multiple analog or digital signals are combined into one signal over a shared medium.
+<mark style="background: #BABD00;">Multiplexing</mark> (sometimes contracted to muxing) is a method by which multiple analogue or digital signals are combined into one signal over a shared medium.
 The aim is to share an expensive resource.

 <mark style="background: #BABD00;">The Lindbergh Operation</mark> was a complete tele-surgical operation carried out by a team of French
 surgeons located in New York on a patient in Strasbourg, France (over a distance of several thousand miles) using telecommunications solutions based on high-speed services and sophisticated surgical robotics.
 The operation was performed successfully on September 7, 2001 by Professor Jacques Marescaux and his team from the IRCAD (Institute for Research into Cancer of the Digestive System).
 This was the first time in medical history that a technical solution proved capable of reducing the time delay inherent to long distance transmissions sufficiently to make this type of procedure possible.
 The name was derived from that of American aviator Charles Lindbergh, because he was the first person to fly solo across the Atlantic